-- ISRs run in a restricted environment.
+- Keep it as simple as possible.
+Defer intensively tasks to the application code. - ISRs run in a restricted environment.
 A large number of the HAL API calls are not available from ISRs - For example, accesses to the HAL file system are not permitted - As a general rule, never include function calls that can block for any reason (such as waiting for a hardware interrupt) - Avoid using the C standard library I/O API, because calling these functions can result in deadlock within the system, that is, the system can become permanently blocked in the ISR - Do not call printf() from within an ISR unless you are certain that stdout is mapped to a non-interrupt-based device driver - Otherwise, printf() can deadlock the system, waiting for a hardware interrupt that never occurs because interrupts are disabled

-Putting into practice
+Putting into practice (1)

-- Write a program that reads the pushbutton activity exploting the related hardware interrupt and turns on/off some LEDs - #include <sys/alt_irq.h> to use Interrupt HAL API - ISR prototype - static void pushbutton_ISR(void context, unsigned long id); - Use the ISR context argument to pass the pointer to a struct that containts, as fields, pointers to the parallel port devices (puhbuttons and LEDs) and the LEDs status and mask
+- Write a program that reads the pushbutton activity exploting the related hardware interrupt and turns on/off some LEDs - #include <sys/alt_irq.h> to use Interrupt HAL API - ISR prototype - static void pushbutton_ISR(void context, unsigned long id);